"What strange places our lives can carry us to, what dark passages."

 Anyone Can Die: So far, Cole, Paulson, Sykes, Richards, Doyle, Lear, the Colonel, Arlo, Elton, Mira, Billie, Gus, Caleb, Jude, Vorhees, Babcock, Kittridge, Nelson, Satch Dodd, Ceps, Wilkes, Guilder, Tifty, Wolgast, Martinez and all of the Twelve save for Carter and Zero.

 Armies Are Evil: Played both ways.
 The army personnel at the Colorado Compound are a mix of sociopathic monsters and jaded suicidal types, but the Army of the Republic of Texas are mostly reasonable nice guys.
+There are also many examples of soldiers disobeying orders because they have a moral objection, such as those ordered to bomb civilian sites to stop the virus spreading.

 Decoy Protagonist: The book has numerous POV characters, but the ones who gain initial focus are Brad Wolgast and Lacey the nun in The Passage, and Lawrence Grey and Lila in The Twelve.
 All of them are major supporting characters, but Peter Jaxon and Amy are the ones who the story revolve around and have the most significant page-time.
 Interestingly, in both books, Peter is the last character to be introduced, but arguably the main protagonist.